-A robust governance framework entails the clear definition of roles and responsibilities for the units involved (operational, risk management and legal) and includes effective processes to establish the course of the actions and the circulation of appropriate information to allow timely risk-reduction actions to be executed.
+A robust governance framework entails the clear definition of roles and responsibilities for the (operational, risk management and legal) units involved and includes effective processes to establish the courses of action and the circulation of appropriate information to allow timely risk-reduction actions to be executed.

-The industry16 has recommended that market participants promptly and periodically review their existing documentation covering counterparty terminations and ensure that they have appropriate and current agreements in place, including the definition of default events and the termination methodology that will be used.
+The industry has recommended that market participants promptly and periodically review their existing documentation covering counterparty terminations and ensure that they have appropriate, current agreements in place, including the definition of default events and the termination methodology that will be used.
 With regard to the execution of the DMP, the CRMPG III recommends that market participants periodically conduct hypothetical simulations of close-out situations (also called fire drills) to verify the speed and accuracy with which comprehensive counterparty exposure data and net cash outflows can be compiled.
 Fire drills also allow for the testing and sequencing of critical tasks and promote decision-making responsibilities associated with events leading up to the execution of a close-out event.

-6.1 Range of practices for the watchlist and DMPs

-With regard to the definition of watchlists for clients experiencing a deteriorating risk profile, most institutions have a well-defined process for including or excluding clients from their watchlist, with clear roles and responsibilities.
-However, only about half the institutions have comprehensive watchlists, with early warning indicators specific to CCR.
+6.1 Range of practices for watchlist and default management processes institutions have comprehensive watchlists, with early warning indicators specific to CCR.
 For the other institutions, the watchlist process applies only to specific client groups or to clients already known to be experiencing difficulties, the watchlist criteria relate to general credit risk only or the watchlist contains too few criteria for appropriate risk differentiation.